The Outflow of the B335 Protostar II: After the Outburst: Discussion

+The image in Figure~\ref{cloudshine-image} also shows that the scattered light in the F090W (blue) and F150W (green) filters shows a minimum in the area of the eastern (blue-shifted) outflow cavity.
+The eastern outflow cavity contains the bow shock front IR5 on its symmetry axis, and to the south is limited by the shock fronts IR3 and IR4.
+The northern edge is indicated by an increase in coreshine scattered light (green) roughly at $7\arcdeg 34\arcmin 28\arcsec$.
+We note that the two brightest stars in the image appear roughly in the center of this eastern outflow cavity.
+However, these stars, Gaia DR3 4295203523534207744 with Gaia g = 13.68 mag at a distance of 535$\pm$6 pc and Gaia DR3 4295203519210994816 with Gaia g 14.50 mag at a distance of 529$\pm$6 pc are far behind B335 and not physically associated with it.
 In comparison to the extinction and column density maps presented in the next subsection, the cloudshine and coreshine data extend to regions of lower density in the perimeter of the molecular core and demonstrate that the outflow cavity can be traced into those peripheral regions of the molecular core.